Find Your Perfect School

 Students may also receive these certifications with their BMS degree:

-- Crematory Operations with extensive knowledge in the principles and practices, including legal liabilities of cremation
+- Crematory Operations with extensive knowledge of the principles and practices, including legal liabilities of cremation

 - Funeral Celebrants as part of the training with InSight trainers